Melania Trump’s $2,160 Easter Dress Is Sold Out – Simone Rocha’s Sleeveless White Dress, Pink Flats Get Buzz

 — White House Wardrobe (@whitehousedress) April 17, 2017

-Mr. and Mrs. Trump arrived at Andrews Air Force Base, Maryland, when President Trump and his family returned to the area from the Trump Mar-a-Largo resort in Florida.
+Mr. and Mrs. Trump arrived at Andrews Air Force Base, Maryland, when President Trump and family his family returned to the area from the Trump Mar-a-Largo resort in Florida.

 Melania’s White Simone Rocha Sleeveless Jewel-Neck Cloque Dress is Now Sold Out